tanha-chowdhury/NutriTALK/README.md

 # NutriTALK
 Hey,there!
-What about an opinion on nutritional genomics?
+What about an chitchat on nutritional genomics?